 Artificial Separation of Businesses

-There are some businesses that seek to avoid registering for VAT by separating their business activities so that each businesses turnover falls below the registration threshold.
+There are some businesses that seek to avoid registering for VAT using something know as artificial separation, where their business activities are split into two so that each businesses turnover falls below the registration threshold.

 This situation can occur when dealing with contractor accounting as artificial separation can occur between any business structure.
 A sole director of a PSC, for example, may decide to provide some of their services as a sole trader, which would lead HMRC to reason that the company has been artificially separated to avoid VAT and treat the business as one for VAT purposes.

 In identifying the signs of contrived arrangements to avoid VAT, HMRC looks for things such as:

 In this type of situation, a series of business entities operate the same equipment and/or premises for a set period in any one week or month.
 Generally, the premises and/or equipment is owned by one of the parties who charge rent to the others.